bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

     Coverage with Bokeh's Python unit tests should be around 90%.
-Coverage reports are only relevant for Python unit tests, there are no coverage reports for other Python tests or for any of the TypeScript code of BokehJS.
+Coverage reports are only relevant for Python unit tests, there are no coverage reports for other Python tests or for any of the JavaScript code of BokehJS.

     You also have the option to add
     ``--cov=bokeh --cov-config=tests/.coveragerc`` when running a specific